Afternoon tea in Kent: 15 of the best tearooms

 This boutique hotel gives visitors the chance to escape the daily grind and enjoy a sumptuous experience in stylish surroundings.

-And to make things a little more interesting, there is a gin-inspired afternoon tea with a selection of hand-picked gins, each paired with its own tonic by Fever Tree.
-In addition to sandwiches and savouries, sweet-toothed guests can enjoy treats including rhubarb and custard doughnuts and homemade apple candy floss.
+And to make things a little more interesting, there are cocktails to complement your afternoon tea including a gin, plum sake, crème du mure and elderflower cordial concoction topped up with lemon juice.
+In addition to sandwiches and savouries, sweet-toothed guests can enjoy treats including tutti frutti macaron, black forest gateau and rhubarb and custard tarts.

 London Road, Bapchild, Sittingbourne